QuasarIIVII/How-to/How-to-run-Docker-in-Docker-DinD.md

 ```sh
 docker run -it ubuntu
 ```
-you should now be inside the ubuntu container.
+you should now be inside the ubuntu container running inside the DinD container.